ktaranov/sqlserver-kit/SQL Server Trace Flag.md

 <a id="1222"></a>
 #### Trace Flag: 1222
-Function: Returns the resources and types of locks that are participating in a deadlock and also the current command affected, in an XML format that does not comply with any XSD schema.<br />
+Function: Returns the resources and types of locks that are participating in a deadlock and also the current command affected, in an XML format that does not comply with any XSD schema.
+Write deadlock information to sql server error log.<br />
 Link: [Docs Trace Flags]<br />
 Link: https://blogs.msdn.microsoft.com/bartd/2006/09/08/deadlock-troubleshooting-part-1/<br />
 Link: https://blog.sqlauthority.com/2017/01/09/sql-server-get-historical-deadlock-information-system-health-extended-events<br />
 Link: [Important Trace Flags That Every DBA Should Know]<br />
+Link: <br />
 Scope: global only